-This study will investigate and evaluate bus, light rail, and perhaps other transit alternatives designed to move workers, shoppers, residents, and visitors around the City of Milwaukee downtown area in an effective and efficient manner.
+This study will investigate and evaluate bus, guided bus, and other transit alternatives designed to move workers, shoppers, residents, and visitors around the City of Milwaukee downtown area in an effective and efficient manner.

 New project in 1999.

 This corridor study is a refinement of the long-range plan.